Hi there music junkie! Welcome to my list of music genres.

 Wrap Up!

-You my love some of these music genres, and you may really dislike some.
+You may love some of these music genres, and you may dislike some.

-But never try to tell anybody else what they should like or dislike.
+But never try to tell anybody else what music they should like or dislike.

 Music is art, and the appreciation of art is completely subjective.
 Different strokes for different folks.